tonybutzer/ssebop-study/README.md

 ### Steps

-1.Download and wrangle LST and NDVI/NDWI data from DSS website 2.create ETF using new FANO method
+1. Download and wrangle LST and NDVI/NDWI data from DSS website
+2. create ETF using new FANO method
-3.create corrected ETf with BABA method
+3. create corrected ETf with BABA method
-4.create ETa using reference ET --> output geotiff 5.create ET anomaly map (ETa/median ETa)  --> output graphic
+4. create ETa using reference ET --> output geotiff
+5. create ET anomaly map (ETa/median ETa)  --> output graphic

 > this would be the operational version that is processed every 2nd, 12th, and 22nd of the month